 This report presents results of computer modelling of tsunami inundation of Taranaki coastal communities in exposed locations at risk from this hazard.
 The report was prepared by the Hawke's Bay Regional Council for the Taranaki Civil Defence Emergency Management Group.Taranaki tsunami inundation analysis (2.8 MB pdf) (single document only)

 This report from GNS Science gives an overview of key information needed to effectively manage volcanic hazards in Taranaki.
-The report was commissioned by the Taranaki Civil Defence Emergency Management Group.Volcano hazards management information source book - GNS Science (7 MB pdf) (single document only)
+The report was commissioned by the Taranaki Civil Defence Emergency Management Group.Volcano hazards management for Taranaki - GNS Science (7 MB pdf) (single document only)